nipil/deb-cryptlvm-nokvm/README.md

 a `~ #` prompt.
 Simply type `unlock` and press enter, then follow the onscreen instructions.

+Here is an example.
+First i tried to unlock, but entered the wrong passphrase.
+Then i tried again, and entered the passphrase correctly.

     BusyBox v1.20.2 (Debian 1:1.20.0-7) built-in shell (ash) Enter 'help' for a list of built-in commands.

     ~ # unlock
     Enter passkey to unlock cryptroot, followed by Ctrl-D Ctrl-D:
+    ..............................cryptroot not found, maybe wrong key ?
+    ~ # unlock
+    Enter passkey to unlock cryptroot, followed by Ctrl-D Ctrl-D:
     .......cryptroot unlocked, please type 'exit'
     ~ # exit

-Please note the importance of the inscructions above
+Please note the importance of the instructions displayed right above !
+Why ?

 You must enter your passphrase, **without hitting enter at the end**, but entering *Ctrl-D* twice.
 That means pressing and holding the "control" key